gyao1487/module-1-challenge-code-refactor/README.md

 * Page title: Added clear and concise page title to <title> element for increased SEO and accessibility.
 * CSS Styling: Consolidated CSS selectors and properties, and organized to follow the semantic structure of HTML.

 Inspect the page on the web browser to view changes.
+Below is a screenshot of the webpage.

 ![Webpage Screenshot](https://user-images.githubusercontent.com/112779767/192166504-5a426bdb-854c-4c50-91fd-b7ed4fa727bf.png)